AdobeDocs/experience-manager-65.en/help/forms/using/finance-reference-site-walkthrough.md

 1. Copy all the content in the seed data file.
 1. In CRXDE, navigate to: `/content/dam/formsanddocuments/we-finance/hm-app/jcr:content/analyticsdatanode/lastsevendays`
 1. In the analyticsdata field under Properties, paste the copied content of the seed data file.
 1. Now generate the analytics report again for Home Mortgage Application Form.
-You will see the the report with seed data.
+You will seethereport with seed data.

 **A/B testing of the mortgage application**